 As part of that process, we encourage stakeholder feedback on the annual plan!
 This year we provide an annual update, like a progress report, on Riverside’s MHSA Plan.

 Your feedback is important!

 The full, draft plan is available here for your review (See below).
-A MHSA toolkit was created (MHSA Plan summary documents requested by stakeholders) in order to provide a quick reference to plan highlights and operations.
+Summary documents were requested by our stakeholders in order to provide a quick reference to plan highlights and operations.
 These include:

-- Highlights and Things to Come: Reviews changes, plan progress and milestones, and key areas of planning development
+- MHSA Plan Summary Highlights: Reviews changes, plan progress and milestones, and key areas of planning development

 - Service Components Regional Grid: Organizes key programs across the MHSA service components by county region: Western, Mid-County, and Desert

 - MHSA and Planning Process Orientation: Provides some fundamentals about how MHSA is structured and how we seek and apply your feedback

 - MHSA in Action: A real story from a consumer served by a MHSA funded program